google/patchfield/README.md

 Cloning and building Patchfield
 -------------------------------

-Make sure that you have NDK revision 8e or later installed, then Clone Patchfield and its submodules like this:
+Make sure that you have NDK revision 8e or later installed, then clone Patchfield and its submodules like this:

 ```